Anyone Can Become Addicted to Drugs – The National Institute on Drug Abuse provides this brief overview of addiction as an equal opportunity disease.

 The Ohio Substance Abuse Monitoring (OSAM) Network monitors substance use trends in Ohio and produces several publications.

-The National Institute on Drug Abuse has some excellent resources for parents.
+The National Institute on Drug Abuse has some excellent resources, including the Principles of Drug Addiction Treatment: A Research-Based Guide.

 The Partnership for Drug Free Kids offers parents and family members free guides and downloads.
 They also offer a helpline for parents: 1-855-DRUGFREE.